 A circular saw can be intimidating.
 It does take time to learn how to use it, but the new circular saws are efficient and easy to use.
 It allows you to cut wider wood pieces that a miter saw cannot handle.

 I have an old, second-hand 10-inch Bosch circular saw which has been difficult to get used to.
-It is heavy and I am really not a fan of it, but it was given to me for free.
-I am planning on upgrading to a Ryobi circular saw, either a cordless or corded.
+It is heavy and I’m really not a fan of it, but it was given to me for free.

 4. Miter Saw